 Consistent with our charter responsibilities, we have met and held discussions with management and the independent registered public accounting firm.
 In this context, management and the independent registered public accounting firm represented to us that the Company's consolidated financial statements for the fiscal year ended December 31, 2019 were prepared in accordance with U.S. generally accepted accounting principles.
-We reviewed and discussed the consolidated financial statements with management and the independent registered public accounting firm matters required to be discussed by the applicable requirements of the PCAOB and the SEC.
+We reviewed and discussed the consolidated financial statements with management and the independent registered public accounting firm and discussed with the independent registered public accounting firm matters required to be discussed by the applicable requirements of the PCAOB and the SEC.